 The Summer Undergraduate Research Fellowship (SURF) Program at Boston University is designed to promote access to graduate education for talented undergraduate students, especially those from minority groups traditionally underrepresented in the sciences – African-American, Hispanic, Native American/Native Alaskan, and Pacific Islander/Native Hawaiian/Polynesian – or persons living with disabilities.
 The SURF Program is supported by funds from the National Science Foundation (NSF-REU; NE-AGEP), the Department of Defense (ASSURE), and Boston University.

-The SURF Program is open to non-BU students who are rising juniors or rising seniors, and wish to conduct research in the sciences, technology, or engineering.
+The SURF Program is open to non-BU students who are rising juniors or rising seniors, and wish to conduct research in the sciences or technology.
 The program consists of ten weeks of full-time research in a Boston University lab, mentored by a BU faculty member.
-For summer 2015, SURF research projects are in areas related to Biology and the interaction of genes with environmental factors.
+For summer 2016, SURF research projects are in areas related to Biology and the interaction of genes with environmental factors.
 On-campus housing, a stipend, weekly enrichment activities, social events, and an October weekend trip to present findings at the Boston University Undergraduate Research Symposium are also included.
 To apply for the SURF program, click here.

-The SURF program for summer 2015 is in progress.
-The application deadline for the summer 2016 SURF program will be in February 2016 (the application will be available beginning December, 2015).
-For summer 2016 the SURF program dates will be from early June to early-mid August.
+The application deadline for the Summer 2016 SURF program will be February 18, 2016 (the application will be available online in early December, 2015).
+For Summer 2016 the SURF program dates will be from early June to approximately mid August.
 Please read the application instructions carefully before applying to the SURF program: you will need to fill out an application, provide a transcript, and ask two professors to submit letters of recommendation.
-Feel free to contact the UROP office if you would like more information (firstname.lastname@example.org; 617-353-2020).
+Feel free to contact the UROP office if you would like more information (email@example.com; 617-353-2020).